LiuYuancheng/ChatGPT_on_CTF/doc/testCases/shell_shock.md

 how to use a penetration test tool nikto to find a vulnerability of a web ?
 ```

-The MS-New Bing give the correct answer:
+The MS-New Bing gave the correct answer:

 ![](../img/testCases/shellshock/q5_1.png)